Chinese delegations meet business opportunities overseas, sharing China's development dividends with world

 The trip turned out to be fruitful.
 On average, each exhibitor met with more than 50 partners, of which 80 percent were new customers.
 The total number of deals, including intentional deals, reached US$152 million.

-Zhejiang Shangfang Biotechnology Co Ltd participated in related exhibitions held in Paris during the trip, and negotiated an order of about 30 million yuan (US$4.34 million).
+Zhejiang Shangfang Biotechnology Co., Ltd. participated in related exhibitions held in Paris during the trip and negotiated an order of about 30 million yuan (4.34 million dollars).

 Flora Tedjo Prawiro, executive director of the Indonesia Retail & Tenant Association, said the Indonesian business community yearns for more investment from Chinese enterprises, so as to further frequent trade exchanges and realize mutual benefits and win-win cooperation.